 Brookfield's approach to executive compensation is designed to reinforce long-term stewardship of the business in line with our goal of creating exceptional value for our shareholders and investors.
 The majority of our executives' total compensation is awarded in the form of long-term compensation, which vests over a five-year period in arrears.
 This practice supports a strong alignment of interests between management and investors.
-The Board-level Governance, Nominating and Compensation Committee oversees risks related to Brookfield's management resource planning.
-Our executive compensation program is designed to reward only consistent performance over the long-term.
+The Board-level Management Resources and Compensation Committee oversees risks related to Brookfield's management resource planning.
+Since 2012, Brookfield has asked shareholders to cast an advisory vote on the Firm's approach to executive compensation on an annual basis (a "Say-on-Pay" resolution), the results of which the Board and the Management Resources and Compensation Committee consider when reviewing compensation policies and procedures, and when making decisions.
+Our executive compensation program is designed to reward only consistent performance over the long term.